Day 1 Delhi

 Arrive in Delhi at any time.
 There are no planned activities, so check into to the hotel and enjoy the city.
 In the evening you will meet your fellow group members to go over the details of your trip.
 Check the notice board or ask reception where and what time the group meeting will be held.

 We see sunrise this morning in the Muslim city of Agra a city that is best known as the site of India’s most famous landmark, the Taj Mahal.
 We visit the great icon of Mughal architecture the Taj Mahal in the early morning for the best light- be sure to have plenty of memory in your camera!
 This afternoon we visit I’timad-ud-Daulah, also known as the ‘Baby Taj'.
 It was built before the Taj Mahal by Nur Jahan, Queen of Jehangir, for her parents.
 The first Mughal building to be faced with white marble and where ‘pietra dura’, (precious stones inlaid into marble) was first used.
-We also ride one of the cycle-rickshaws to visit the Agra Fort.
 Constructed between 1631 and 1654 by a workforce of 22 000, the Taj Mahal was built by the Muslim Mughal Emperor Shah Jahan as a mausoleum for his favourite wife, Arjumand Bano Begum, better known as Mumt?z Mahal.
 Mumt?z had already borne the emperor fourteen children when she died in childbirth, and it is the romantic origin of the Taj as much as its architectural splendour that has led to its fame worldwide.
 Actually an integrated complex of many structures, the Taj Mahal is considered the finest example of Mughal architecture, itself a combination of Islamic, Hindu, Persian and Turkish elements.
 The walled city of the Agra Fort was first taken over by the Moghuls, at that time led by Akbar the Great, in the late 16th century.
 Akbar liked to build from red sandstone, often inlaid with white marble and intricate decorations, and it was during his reign that the fort began changing into more of a royal estate.
 However, it was only during the reign of Akbar's grandson, Shah Jahan (who would eventually build the Taj Mahal) that the site finally took on its current state.
 Unlike his grandfather, Shah Jahan preferred buildings made from white marble, often inlaid with gold or semi-precious gems, and he destroyed some earlier buildings inside the fort in order to build others in his own style.
 At the end of his life Shah Jahan was imprisoned in the fort by his son, Aurangzeb.
 It is said that Shah Jahan died in Muasamman Burj, a tower with a marble balcony with an excellent view of the Taj Mahal.
 The fort was also a site of one of the most important battles of the Indian rebellion of 1857, which caused the end of the British East India Company's rule in India, leading to a century of direct rule of India by Britain.

 This morning we travel to Bharatpur En route we will stop at Fatehpur Sikri, the now deserted former capital of the Mughals.
 The political capital of India's Mughal Empire under the reign of Akbar the Great (1571-1585), Fatehpur Sikri was eventually abandoned due to lack of water.
 Considered the crowning architectural legacy of Akbar (who also built the Red Fort) and still almost perfectly preserved, today the site is protected as a UNESCO World Heritage site.
 The building material predominantly used is red sandstone, quarried from the same rocky outcrop on which it is situated.
 In its day, Fatehpur Sikri shared its imperial duties as a capital city with Agra, where a bulk of the arsenal, treasure hoards, and other reserves were kept at its Red Fort for security.
 During a crisis, the court, harem, and treasury could be removed to Agra, only 26 miles away, less than a day's march.
 In the afternoon you have the option of visiting Keoladeo National Park.
 Now declared a World Heritage Site by UNESCO, duck-hunting reserve of the Maharajas is one of the major wintering areas for large numbers of aquatic birds from Afghanistan, Turkmenistan, China and Siberia.
 Some 364 species of birds, including the rare Siberian Crane, have been recorded in the park.
 We will overnight in Bharatpur.
 Approx Travel Time: 2 hours

 Depart early morning to Jaipur, the capital of Rajasthan.
 Enroute we will stop in Abhaneri.
 Abhaneri is supposed to have been established by Raja Chand.
 Many believe that Raja Chand was in fact Raja Bhoja, a celebrated king who ruled over the Gurjar kingdom in the 9th century.
 Abhaneri was earlier known as Abha Nagri or the city of brightness.
 Today, this ancient village is in ruins but yet attracts many tourists from all across the world.
+Enjoy a cycle-rickshaws orientation of Jaipur.
 Close by the Harshat Mata Temple is the step well Chand Baoli, belonging to the 11th century AD.
 The desert kingdom of Rajasthan has many such tanks which served as community centres, and constructing them was considered an act of great generosity and benevolence.
 These baolis or step wells were no ordinary structures; they were marvels of architecture.
 The Chand Baoli has beautifully carved panels inserted into the sides.
 The steps, in sets of 4 or 5, are in the shape of an inverted 'V'.
 The carved stone pillars, which are somewhat damaged now, were once strong enough for supporting pulleys to draw water.
 Several storied verandas surround this beautiful step well.
 Founded in 1728, Jaipur, or “The Pink City” as it is often called, is unlike any other pre-modern Indian city, in that the entire town was planned according to the principles of Hindu architectural theory.
 The city is in fact built in the form of a nine-part mandala known as the Pithapada, which combined with wide streets makes for an unusually airy, orderly atmosphere.
 That the results of this urban planning have so endured to this day (present day population approximately 3 million) is nothing short of miraculous.
 Enter the heart of the mandala (on foot or by cycle rickshaw) and you are in the central palace quarter, with its sprawling Hawa Mahal palace complex, formal gardens and a small lake.
 Built in 1799, the Hawa Mahal, "Palace of Winds", was part of the City Palace, an extension of the Zenana or chambers of the harem.
 Its original intention was to allow royal ladies to observe everyday life in the street below without being seen.
 Constructed of red and pink sandstone highlighted with white lime, the five-storied facade is peppered with 953 small windows.
 The breeze (hawa) that comes through the windows keeps it cool even in hot months, and gives the palace its name.
 We also visit the ruined city of Amber, former capital of Jaipur state.
 Founded by the Meenas, Amber was a flourishing settlement as far back as 967 AD.
 Overlooking the artificial lake south of Amber town stands the Amber Fort/Palace complex, famous for its mixture of Hindu and Muslim architecture.
 At the bottom of a hill sits Amber Fort, initially a Palace Complex within the Fort of Amber on top of the hill (today known as Jaigarh fort).
 The two forts are connected through well-guarded passages, and there is even the option of an elephant ride from the town up to the palace courtyard.
 During our time in Jaipur you may also wish to include a visit to the Jantar Mantar, or Royal Observatory.
 The term Jantar Mantar actually refers to a collection of architectural astronomical instruments built between 1727 and 1733 by Maharaja Jai Singh II at his then-new capital of Jaipur.
 It is modelled after the one that he had built for him at the then Mughal capital of Delhi.
 He had constructed a total of five such observatories at different locations, including the ones at Delhi and Jaipur; the Jaipur observatory is the largest of these.
 Another great option is to see a Bollywood film in India it is much, much more than what we are accustomed to in the west.
 The atmosphere, energy and pure fun (not to mention volume!) has to be experienced to be believed.
 The Raj Mandir Movie Theatre is widely acclaimed as the largest cinema hall in Rajasthan, and one of the best in the country.
 The exterior is adorned with asymmetrical curves and shapes with stars, illuminated by hidden lights at night.
 The reception has a number of glittering chandeliers hanging in domes from the ceiling.
 The auditorium is spectacularly decorated with indirect lighting of changing colors hidden behind the plaster troughs of walls and ceilings.
 Even if you do not understand the language of the film screened, you will be entertained anyway by the emotions involved in the movie and of course the crowd..
 Approx Travel Time: 5 hours

 We return to Delhi in the afternoon.
 Enjoy an included walk through the backstreets of Delhi with a young adult taking part in the Planeterra-supported New Delhi Streetkids Project.
 As a former street kid, your guide will offer a unique insight into the real Delhi.
 Approx Travel Time : 6 hours